Check out the four levels of service we offer to meet your restoration needs.

 Check out some of the more infamous antiques we’ve restored here.

-One of the most critical points in restoring antiques is having the expertise to identify the level and process of restoration that will add to the value of the pieces and preserve its history.
-This requires a great deal of knowledge and experience to accurately identify and is the definition of antique restoration:
+One of the most critical points in restoring antiques is having the expertise to identify the level and process of restoration that will add to the value of the pieces and preserve its history, without reducing its value.
+This requires a great deal of knowledge and experience to accurately identify--the epitome of antique restoration.

 Is it worth repairing or restoring?